-- Use broad-spectrum sunscreens with an SPF of 30 or above. (“Broad spectrum” means that it protects against both forms of UV rays, UVA and UVB.
-You can look for this term on the bottle’s label — it should be clearly marked.)
+- Use broad-spectrum sunscreen with an SPF of 30 or above. (“Broad spectrum” means that it protects against the two forms of UV rays: UVA and UVB.
+Look for this term on the label — it should be clearly marked.)

-- Avoid tanning.
+- Avoid tanning and sunburns.
 Tanning is the body’s response to injury caused by UV rays.
-There’s no such thing as a healthy tan.
-Indoor tanning beds and booths are also dangerous sources of the harmful UV radiation associated with the development of skin cancer and certain forms of conjunctival melanoma.
+Indoor tanning beds and booths are also dangerous sources of UV radiation and should be avoided.

 Stay Alert to Skin Changes

-Pay attention to any changes on your skin by inspecting it on a regular basis, particularly if you have risk factors for developing melanoma.
+Pay attention to any changes in your skin.
+Inspect your skin on a regular basis, particularly if you have risk factors for developing melanoma.

 Once a month, examine your skin in front of a mirror.
 Look closely from head to toe for changes in existing moles or the appearance of new ones.
-Use the ABCDE method to look for signs of suspicious skin changes.
-Also talk with your doctor about setting up regular skin screenings with a dermatologist and whether you should consider other early-detection methods.
+Use the Do U C Melanoma method to look for suspicious skin changes.
+Also talk with your doctor about setting up regular skin screenings with a dermatologist and other early-detection methods.
 Learn more about melanoma surveillance options at MSK.

-If you do notice unusual changes in your skin, speak with you doctor right away.
+If you notice suspicious changes in your skin, talk with your doctor.
 Your best chance for a good overall result is to have your skin examined and treated right away.